kp-bit/xblinds/README.md

 If you want to save your own half position, v0.4 added the "Override Half Open" button to do just that and the "Reset Half" button to revert to the calculated position.

+To be able to use tilt, which is introduced in v0.8, you need to at least define the "closed" and "full" presets, as they will be used as 0 and 100 percent open.

 You can test your positions on the main screen:

 ![Main](images/xblinds.jpeg)